Artificial Conception: Artificial Insemination and In Vitro Fertilization

 It is important to recognize that laws across the United States relating to IVF are fairly inconsistent.
 Before considering IVF, you may wish to consult an attorney to find out what relevant state statutes or regulations are applicable in your jurisdiction.

-The laws surrounding reproductive rights are constantly changing and artificial insemination and IVF laws vary widely by state.
-An experienced family lawyer can help explain your state's rules.
-Contact a local attorney for a free consultation to learn more.
+The laws surrounding reproductive rights are constantly changing, while artificial insemination and IVF laws vary widely by state.
+An experienced family lawyer can help explain your state's rules and help you get on the right track.
+Contact a local attorney for a free legal evaluation to learn more.